After WWE Star Paige’s Sex-Tape/Leak, Maria Kanellis’ Nude Photos Appear Online

 — PAIGE (@RealPaigeWWE) March 17, 2017

-Paige’s mother Saraya Knight, who is an ex WWE star herself, stood by her daughter.
+Paige’s mother Saraya Knight, who is a pro wrestler and promoter herself, stood by her daughter.
 The mother, who is famous for taking part in wrestling while she was seven-month pregnant with Paige, said she and her husband would support Paige, as it was not her fault.

 @realpaigewwe you are such a badass and sweetheart.
 It was an honor!
 Hair Styling by me @alileemua @carlosvelezfoto on photo @daniij agent @jenniferbeverly styling @emilfeist and @brandrice color and hair extentions @eonline @totaldivas